jiarong/SSUsearch/README.md

 - R1: path for unmerged R1 of paired ends
 - R2: path unmerged R2 of paired ends
 - merged: path merged of paired ends
-- if relative paths are used, they should be relative to working direcory (WORKDIR in config.yaml file)
+- **Try to use absolute paths to avoid troulbe; If relative paths are used, they should be relative to working direcory (WORKDIR in config.yaml file)**
-- use NA or empty string ("") if no such a file
+- ssuserch internally only pick one read from paired ends for clustering and taxonomy summary; it is very flexible on input formats: merged, unmerged, single ends are all allowed.
+Single end data can be put under R1. use NA or empty string ("") if no such a file.

 The `config.yaml` file has parameter setting for tools in the pipeline.
 It is YAML format.
 The `metadata.tsv` path is also set in `config.yaml`.